Concatenated Codes for Multiple Reads of a DNA Sequence: Symbolwise MAP Decoding for Multiple Received Sequences

 Note that we do not take into account the effect of the trellis termination on the number of edges in the aforementioned decoding methods.
 Moreover, typical values for the product $\Delta \delta$ can be as high as $ \approx 1000$ in the DNA storage application.
 Therefore, the inner code decoding is the main contributor to the overall complexity and thus we have neglected the complexity of the outer code decoding.

 For a fixed length $\len$, increasing the number of sequences $\numS$ has different impact in the scale of complexity.
-The separate decoding method scales linearly with $\numS$ while the joint decoding approach scales exponentially with $\numS$.
+The complexity of the separate decoding method scales linearly with $\numS$ while the complexity of the joint decoding approach scales exponentially with $\numS$.
 Therefore, it directly becomes evident that the joint decoding method is only practical for a small number of sequences.
+Hence, the reason we proposed the separate decoding algorithm.
+With separate decoding, one can increase the number of sequences $M$ in order to match the performance of optimal joint decoding with a significantly lower complexity.
+As illustrated in later sections of the paper, the number of sequences needed to match the performance of joint decoding with $M=2$ is low.